-Following an abdominoplasty, to wear a compression garment or abdominal binder will be required.
+Following an abdominoplasty, wearing a compression garment or abdominal binder will be required.
 Use of this support garment will be required for approximately 6 weeks.
 Your abdomen will be swollen and feel tight.
 An “old lady” type posture with flexion at the hips will be required for the first week following surgery.
 Walking is encouraged on the first postoperative day.
 A short course of antibiotics may also be provided.

 Stitches on the skin will be removed within 7 days, while deeper sutures will be removed in 2 to 3 weeks.
 Special tape may be used on the incision itself for several weeks following surgery.
 If drains were placed, they will be removed between 2 and 7 days following surgery.

 You will start feeling like your old self 3 to 6 weeks after surgery.
 A minimum time off from work of 2 weeks is highly recommended.
 Light exercise is recommended, however, strenuous exercise/regular exercise, heavy lifting, or sports are to be avoided for 6 weeks.
 Also, keep a healthy diet to avoid any weight fluctuations/weight gain and ensure the longevity of your results.

 The actual scars may appear to worsen over the initial month following surgery.
 However, this is normal and can be expected to improve over the course of 6 to 9 months.
 Scars sometimes require up to a year or more to flatten and fade, but they are typically concealed under most clothing, including bathing suits.
-Board certified plastic surgeon, Dr. Panossian’s decades of experience performing abdominoplasty and his unique scar management protocol will help you achieve the best possible results.
+Board-certified plastic surgeon Dr. Panossian’s decades of experience performing abdominoplasty and his unique scar management protocol will help you achieve the best possible results.